Who were these Jedi voices at the end of Star Wars: The Rise of Skywalker? - The Media Times

 12. “X-Wing Alliance”

 You are ace and work for your family shipping company.
-You fly a freighter that does pretty boring things until your father’s sympathy for the Rebel Alliance returns to bite the whole family.
+You fly a freighter that does pretty boring things until your father’s sympathy for the Rebel Alliance comes back to bite the whole family.

 You know how to do it: the empire brings the hammer down, you join the rebellion as a fighter pilot.
 But maybe the whole family isn’t there when they face the empire.
 This is the only “Star Wars” space combat simulator that will tell you a personal story, and it turned out to be a great idea.